Piphilology: Poems

-Note that "dreams number us like pi" corresponds to "314159," and so on.
+Note that "dreams number us like pi" corresponds to "314159", "runes shift" corresponds to "26", "nights rewind" corresponds to "535" and so on.
 Sound-based mnemonic techniques, unlike pilish, do not require that the letters in each word be counted in order to recall the digits of pi.
 However, where sound-based mnemonics use assonance, extra care must be taken to distinguish "nine" and "five," which contain the same vowel sound.
 In this example, the author assumes the convention that zero is often called "O."

 Piku

 The piku follows the rules of conventional haiku (three lines of 5, 7 and 5 syllables), but with the added mnemonic trick that each word contains the same number of letters as the numerals of pi, e.g.